List of England cricket team coaches: Splitting the role

 In 2012 Andy Flower resigned from his position of coach of the ODI and T20 teams, but remained in his role as coach of the Test team.
 Ashley Giles was appointed coach of the limited overs team but had no involvement in the Test team.
 Flower was the first of the two coaches to depart, with Ashley Giles being replaced as limited overs coach when Peter Moores was appointed as the roles were combined again.
 The role was split again after Chris Silverwood's departure in 2022 with the Test position going to Brendon McCullum and the white-ball role being taken by Matthew Mott.
-From January 2025 the roles were combined again as McCullum took over as white-ball coach.
+From January 2025 the roles were combined again as McCullum took over as white-ball coach. but split again from July 2026 when McCullum was sacked as Test team coach.

 Foreign coaches

 Duncan Fletcher became the first foreign coach of the English cricket team (1999–2007), whilst his fellow Zimbabwean Andy Flower was head coach from 2009–2014.
 2019 World Cup winning coach of the England team, Trevor Bayliss, is Australian.
-The current Test coach, Brendon McCullum, is a New Zealander, and Matthew Mott, white-ball coach from 2022 to 2024, is from Australia.
+Brendon McCullum, Test coach from 2022 to 2026, is a New Zealander, and Matthew Mott, white-ball coach from 2022 to 2024, is from Australia.